ersinersoy/annplsqlclassification/README.md

 - *CRM_TVPF_Dataset_x.p*
 - *CRM_TVPF_Dataset_y.p*

-# About Python and Python Library Versions Used in this Study

-Please find Python and used python libraries versions in this study below,
+# Environment and Setup

 - *The Python version is 3.6.3.

-- Python Libraries,
+- Employed Python Libraries:

-      - *The pickle version is 4.0.
+      - *Pickle version is 4.0.
-      - *The numpy version is 1.13.3.
+      - *Numpy version is 1.13.3.
-      - *The scikit-learn version is 0.19.1.
+      - *Scikit-learn version is 0.19.1.
-      - *The pandas version is 0.20.3.
+      - *Pandas version is 0.20.3.

 # How To Run
-1. Install anaconda (It will install all necessary tools and libraries for you) https://www.anaconda.com/products/individual
+1. Install anaconda (It will install all the necessary tools and libraries for you) https://www.anaconda.com/products/individual
-2. Download all the files on github to your local storage
+2. Download all the files on github to a local folder
-3. Type "jupyter notebook" in command line when same path with files
+3. Type "jupyter notebook" in command line in the same folder